Paspachu/Large-Integer-Using-Vector/README.md

 (5) %, modulus

+(6) pow, power

-There are also following functions:
+There are also following comparison operators defined:

-(1) int to vector: change int (long/ long long) to vector with one digit in each index starting from the ones digit.

-(2) vector to int: change vector to int (long/ long long) with first index representing the ones.

-(3) print: it prints out vector like int (long/ long long).

-I believe that this header file allows you to compute integers with up to 2^30 digits.
+(1) >, larger than

+(2) >=, larger than or equal to

+(3) <, smaller than

+(4) <=, smaller than or equal to

+(5) ==, equal to

+(6) !=, not equal to

+If you want to use the above operators and functions, you simply have to clone the vector_int.h header file and in your cpp file at the top write #include "vector_int.h".

+If you have questions or found any errors in the code, please use the Issues section in the repository to ask.